 Description: Blackstrap Hill Community Forest and Preserve consists of two separate properties totaling nearly 520 acres, making it the largest block of contiguous protected open space in Falmouth.
-The southern portion is Falmouth Land Trust property and the northern end is town-owned.
 The property is almost entirely wooded, with the upper portion bisected by a utility corridor.
 The West Branch of the Piscataqua River runs along the northeastern edge of the property and several small streams, some within steep ravines, drain water from Blackstrap Ridge to the river.
 Over nine miles of trails are established on the property and provide a wide variety of recreational options.
 Mountain biking is particularly popular.

 Natural Features: Blackstrap Hill Community Forest and Preserve is home to a wide variety of plants and animals, including deer, coyote, fisher, porcupines, beaver and many species of birds, reptiles and amphibians.
 A few very large white pine trees that escaped cutting can be found in the ravines and several waterfalls are present in the wet season.
 The river is particularly scenic.